0xElshazly/HTML-CSS-Projects/README.md

     📍 HTML describes the structure of a Web page
     📍 HTML consists of a series of elements
     📍 HTML elements tell the browser how to display the content
+# What is an HTML Element?
+An HTML element is defined by a start tag, some content, and an end tag:

+<tagname>Content goes here...</tagname>
+The HTML element is everything from the start tag to the end tag:

+<h1>My First Heading</h1>